MahmoudDabbous/TrueLayerIntegration/README.md

 In the `functions` directory
 - Copy `.env.example` to `.env.local` for your normal environment variable
-- and to `.secrets.local` file for your secrets
+- and to `.secret.local` file for your secrets

 #### 2. for Production